Leoš Janáček Airport Ostrava

 Leoš Janáček Airport Ostrava (IATA: OSR, ICAO: LKMT), formerly Ostrava-Mošnov International Airport, is the airport of the city of Ostrava in the Czech Republic, a major economic and industrial centre.
 It is located 20 km to the southwest of the city and also acts as a point of entry to northern Moravia and Czech Silesia.
-The airport was renamed in December 2006 after Leoš Janáček, a Czech composer, musical theorist, folklorist, publicist, and teacher born in Hukvaldy, Moravia.
+The airport was renamed in December 2006 after the composer Leoš Janáček.

 NATO Days in Ostrava, a military air show, has been an event at the airport since 2003.

 History

 The first passenger airport in Ostrava was Ostrava-Hrabůvka airport that served flights to Prague from 1935 until 1959.
 The airfield in Mošnov originates from 1959.
 The Prague route was relocated to the new airport at that year.
 The airport served as air base for the Czech Air Force until 1989.
 Beginning in 1989, after the airport was placed under ČSL control, the airport was used by holiday charter operators.

 The majority of passenger flights to land in Ostrava were charter flights to Mediterranean destinations in Tunisia, Spain and Bulgaria.
 The flights were sporadic during the summer months.
 The airline Air Ostrava (successor to Air Vítkovice) had a base in Ostrava since 1994.
 Air Ostrava opened routes to Verona, Amsterdam and Ljubljana.
 The airline collapsed in 2000, leaving the airport without a base carrier.

-In 1997, Czech leisure airline Fischer Air owned by the travel and tourism company Fischer commenced a seasonal flights to Antalya, Burgas Gran Canaria, Heraklion, Hurghada, Ibiza, Mallorca, Monastir, Rhodes, Split and Tenerife until the collapse of the airline in 2005 meant the discontinuation of the routes to Canary Islands.
+In 1997, Czech leisure airline Fischer Air owned by the travel and tourism company Fischer commenced a seasonal flights to Antalya, Burgas, Gran Canaria, Heraklion, Hurghada, Ibiza, Mallorca, Monastir, Rhodes, Split and Tenerife until the collapse of the airline in 2005 meant the discontinuation of the routes to Canary Islands.

 Facilities

 Leoš Janáček Airport Ostrava is at an elevation of 844 feet (257 m) above mean sea level.
 It has one concrete runway: 04/22 is 11,519 by 207 feet (3,511 x 63 m).
 There are numerous hangars east of Runway 04/22.
 There is a large, full service aircraft modification and maintenance facility opened in 2008 on the north side of the airport.
 The maintenance facility was subsequently expanded in 2020 at a cost of CZK380 million.
 It has space under the roof for 2 more 737-size aircraft.
 The airport is open 24 hours daily.
-As well as being able to serve aircraft as large as an Antonov An-225, the airport has a heliport that allows it to serve helicopters, alongside fixed-wing aircraft.
+As well as being able to serve aircraft as large as a Boeing 747, the airport has a heliport that allows it to serve helicopters, alongside fixed-wing aircraft.
 Due to its distance from the city centre, there are no noise restrictions enforced at the airport.

 Construction of a new terminal started in July 2005.
 It cost CZK 320 million (about 10.66 million EUR) and opened on 13 December 2006.
 A new railway station 50 m from the international airport terminal was opened in 2015.